bmt26/SimpleTweet_Part_2/README.md

 The following **optional** features are implemented:

-- [X] User can view more tweets as they scroll with infinite pagination
+- [X] Users can view more tweets as they scroll with infinite pagination
-- [X] Improve the user interface and theme the app to feel "twitter branded"
+- [X] Improve the user interface and theme of the app to feel "Twitter branded"
 - [X] Links in tweets are clickable and will launch the web browser
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet
-- [ ] User can open the twitter app offline and see last loaded tweets
+- [ ] User can open the Twitter app offline and see the last loaded tweets
-- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides/shows the toolbar.

 The following **additional** features are implemented: